Abrar-Hussain0/CS584-Final-Project/README.md

 # Emotion Detection Using CNN - CS584-Final-Project
-This is the final project for CS584 Machine Learning - Fall 2023 at Illinois Institute of Technology
+This is the final project for CS584 Machine Learning - Fall 2023 at the Illinois Institute of Technology

 Submitted